ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 and adding new containers on top of the previously known frontier, so a node that is slow to bootstrap can continuously fall behind the rest of the network.

-Nodes mitigates this by restarting bootstrap for any chains who are blocked waiting for the remaining Subnet chains to finish bootstrapping.
+Nodes mitigate this by restarting bootstrap for any chains which is blocked waiting for the remaining Subnet chains to finish bootstrapping.
 These chains repeat the frontier retrieval and container downloading phases to stay up-to-date with the Subnet's ever moving current frontier until the slowest